huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

       ```
 For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

 ## VI.
-Setup Extractor Configuration
+Set up Extractor Configuration

 In real-time replication, for accurate computation of latency, you must create a heartbeat table in the source MariaDB.